jaimegag/scdf-zone/README.md

       stream deploy --name jdbc-to-api --properties "deployer.jdbc.cloudfoundry.services=mymysql"
       ```
       - In the deploy command we set a property indicating the Data Flow server to bind the `jdbc` source app to the `mymysql` Service Instance so that it can read the data with pre-loaded.
+      - Once the stream is deployed, SCDF will deploy the 3 apps in PCF and when the source comes up it will start reading all data and passing it on in the stream for processor and later sink to handle the payload.
+        - Thanks to the specific queries passed to the `jdbc` app, data will be read only once (After read, all rows are labeled with `tag=1`)
+        - Once that happens, which we can check by running `cf logs` for the sink app, we can access the `species-demo` endpoint (https://species-app.apps.pcfgcp.jagapps.co/species) and confirm that we see all the data that is in the Species DB.

+## SCDF Task demo

+1. Connect to the shell using CF CLI dataflow-shell plugin
+    ```
+    cf dataflow-shell dataflow
+    ```

+1. Wipe out data from `species-demo` app
+    - Restart the app for the in-memory DB to be wiped.

+1. Create Task
+    - Register task in the Data Flow server
+      ```
+      app register species-jdbc-2-api --type task --uri  https://s3.amazonaws.com/jaguilar-releases/task-sample-0.0.5-SNAPSHOT.jar
+      ```

+1. Deploy Task
+    - Create task with a distinctive name and select the app name you registered as the definition
+      ```
+      task create --name species-task --definition species-jdbc-2-api
+      ```
+    - Deploy the task carefully selecting the 2 MySQL Service Instances you need the app to bind to: The SCDF Datastore for the task status and the one required by the business logic of the task with the NYC Species.
+      ```
+      task launch --name species-task --properties "deployer.species-jdbc-2-api.cloudfoundry.services=relational-cd75dcb0-9f85-4325-a103-1ddde18515b0,mymysql"
+      ```
+    - Once the task is deployed into PCF, it will read the data form the Species DB and will call the same `species-demo` API endpoint that was called by the Stream sink (https://species-app.apps.pcfgcp.jagapps.co/species)
+      - Check that endpoint to confirm that we see all the data that is in the Species DB.